The 39 Clues: Storm Warning

-Into The Gauntlet
+Into the Gauntlet

-Into The Gauntlet is the tenth and penultimate book in the series.
+Into the Gauntlet is the tenth and penultimate book in the series.
 It was written by Margaret Peterson Haddix and published on August 31, 2010.
+It is 327 pages long.

 All the Cahills go to the Globe Theater in London and fight over a note.
 Amy and Dan get most of the note, while others come out with nothing or a little hint.
 All the teams dig up a grave which leads them to the Cahill island at the home of the founder, Gideon Cahill.
 They go through a gauntlet with a series of questions for each of the branch members.
 Isabel Kabra captures them and threatens to kill their loved ones if they do not reveal their clues.
 She gets them to reveal their clues by threatening their loved ones and makes the serum, but Amy smashes the serum over Isabel's head, knocking her out.
 The last clue is the serum formula, which Dan memorizes, but no one wants it anymore.
 Amy and Dan reunite the Cahills, who are all going to have different lives now.
 They go back to their normal lives, each earning two million dollars.

 Vespers Rising

 Vespers Rising is the eleventh and final book in the original series, published on April 5, 2011.
 Rick Riordan, Peter Lerangis, Gordon Korman, and Jude Watson each penned a plot line.
+It is 238 pages long.

 The first describes Cahill ancestor Gideon's discovery of the master serum and betrayal by his friend and first Vesper, Damien Vesper.
 The second recounts the life of Gideon's daughter, Madeleine, and her attempt to reunite the Cahill family, protect her father's ring, and outwit Damien Vesper from acquiring it.
 The third tells of Grace's first mission to Casablanca, as she competes against Vesper agent General George S. Patton to retrieve Gideon's ring.
 The fourth passage describes Amy and Dan's retrieval of Gideon's ring that Grace bequeathed to Amy, while escaping Casper Wyoming, a Vesper agent.

 Cahills vs. Vespers

 Cahills vs. Vespers is the second series in The 39 Clues franchise.
-It revolves around the now united Cahill family fighting the Vespers.
+It revolves around the newly united Cahill family fighting the shadowy organization known as the Vespers and takes place two years after the end of the clue hunt.
+Led by Damian Vesper—a direct descendant of the original Damian Vesper—the Vespers kidnap seven Cahills and demand ransom in the form of objects the Cahills need to procure.
+While Amy, Dan, Hamilton, and Jonah work on the ransom demands, Ian and Sinead work to uncover the location of the hostages and the true identity of members of the Vesper's ruling council of six.